eugeniogiusti/wordpress-ubuntu-install/README.md

 ## Notes

 - This script is intended for fresh Ubuntu 22.04 installations.
-- If you decide to change the default database password, you must update it in two places within the code:

-    In the code block titled "# Create WordPress database, user and password" (around line 23), where the database, user, and password are set up.

-    In the code block titled "# Configure wp-config.php" (around line 64), where the password is inserted into the WordPress configuration file.

-Make sure to update both locations to avoid connection errors.

 - During the installation of some libraries, you might see a message like:
 Daemons using outdated libraries.
 Which services should be restarted?(screenshoot below)"